gtiosclub/gtios.club/tutorials/calculator/part1.md

 ---
+layout: tutorial_pages
+part: 1
-title: Part 1 - Creating your Xcode Project
+title: Creating your Xcode Project
-permalink: calculator-part1.html
+permalink: /calculator-part-1/
-sidebar: tutorials
 ---

 This tutorial will teach you how to build a Calculator app using Interface Builder and Storyboards.
 To get started, open up Xcode.
 You should see a screen that looks like this: